rajkiran-v/rajkiran-v.github.io/_contributions/index.md

     btn_class: "btn--primary"
 ---

+### Publications

+A chronological list of my peer-reviewed publications in journals and international conferences.
+These works reflect my ongoing interests in [e.g., biomedical instrumentation, vascular health, signal processing, and AI], and are products of close collaboration with clinicians, engineers, and research teams.

+[Optionally: “Click on each title for full-text access or summaries.”]

-# In love with art of "Scientific Communication
+# In love with art of "Scientific Communication"

 I can never forget my first introduction to the beauty of scientific writing.
 I had submitted a half-cooked, four-page conference paper, thinking it was a masterpiece, until my professor corrected and reshaped it into a form I could barely recognize.
 I was particularly amazed at how the results and discussion sections were revised—I had completely skipped the latter, ignorant of its necessity. **Ever since, I have fallen in love with the art of scientific communication**.
 With each new article, I would use wonderfully written papers as benchmarks and sources of inspiration, striving to improve compared to my earlier works.